 - All other animals: 36 hours

-We hope these issues, and more, will be addressed by the upcoming update to the National Farm Animal Care Council’s Code of Practice for the Care and Handling of Farm Animals: Transportation, which is scheduled to be finalized in spring 2023.
+We had hoped these issues, and more, would be addressed by the update to the National Farm Animal Care Council’s (NFACC) Code of Practice for the Care and Handling of Farm Animals: Transportation, which was scheduled to be finalized in spring 2023.
 At the beginning of this process, we submitted evidence-based recommendations (PDF) to protect farm animals and invited everyone to support our comments as well as submit their own.
 Over 2,500 people supported our submission.

 Livestock auctions are a common occurrence in the animal agriculture industry.
 This is where producers will bring their animals to be bought and sold for profit, including sold for slaughter.